ImprobProbs/explorabilities/README.md

   * Clientside is done in React.
   * Serverside is done in Express/Node.
+  * Used Sequelize as ORM
   * Database is handled by Postgres.
 [The Postgres app](https://postgresapp.com/) is highly recommended for testing purposes.
   * db/dbconfig.js requires some finagling.
 [Create a role](https://www.postgresql.org/docs/8.1/static/sql-createrole.html) on your database that has superuser and login privileges.

+# To start run the app:
+  * On the root folder, do npm start (to start the run the webpack)
+  * On the server folder, run nodemon server.js (to start the server)
+  * Download Postgres App from #[https://postgresapp.com]
+  * Create db user and update dbconfig.js with db user credentials
+  * Start the Postgres db
+  * Open app in the browser by running (https://localhost:3000)